-There are a multitude of fiber connectors available for use today.
+There is a multitude of fiber connectors available for use today.
 Some date back to the early days of fiber technology and have now become obsolete while others are on the cutting edge.
 The most commonly used connectors today are ST, SC, FC, MT-RJ, & LC connectors while Plastic FOC, Opti-Jack, LX-5, Volition, MU, and E2000 are less used options.
-Finally, MPO / MTP connectors are fiber connectors which have become widely used in today’s data centers.
+Finally, MPO / MTP connectors are fiber connectors that have become widely used in today’s data centers.

 The ST connector remains one of the most widely used connectors especially for multimode networks such as college campuses and most buildings.
-The connector is very easy to use due to its spring loaded, keyed, and “push in and twist” mechanism within its design.
+The connector is very easy to use due to its spring-loaded, keyed, and “push in and twist” mechanism within its design.
 The ST connector features a bayonet mount and a long cylindrical 2.5mm ceramic or polymer ferrule to hold the fiber.

 The SC is a snap-in connector which also features a 2.5mm ferrule much like the ST connector and is known for its excellent performance.
 The connector is simple, rugged, and low cost.
-It’s simple push on/pull off operations makes it a popular choice.
+Its simple push on/pull off operations makes it a popular choice.